How is kidney cancer treated?

 This treatment uses heat to destroy the cancer cells.
-It can be used if you have small kidney tumours and cannot have surgery.
+It can be used for certain types of small kidney tumours, or if you are not fit for surgery.
 It is sometimes used to help symptoms from advanced kidney cancers too.
 More about thermal ablation.

 This treatment can be used to block the flow of blood to kidney cancer.
 It may be used to help control bleeding in more advanced cancer.
 Sometimes it is used before surgery.
 More about embolisation.

 The type of side-effects you get will depend on the type of treatment, the dose, the duration and your own general health.

 Ask your doctor or nurse about any possible side-effects before your treatment starts.
 You can read about the different treatments to find out more about possible side-effects.
 We also have information to help you cope with side-effects and symptoms.

 Treating kidney cancer that has spread (metastatic kidney cancer)